 THE UNIVERSAL CHILD: A Hero’s Journey

-Book 1 of Talk to Teens is a collection of twelve universally applicable, myth-based short stories that describe the classic hero’s journey.
-Broken into ‘bite-size’ sections, The Universal Child can be read together and discussed with a child or preteen at short intervals.
-Alternatively, the stories can be read by the young person themselves, or with a trusted adult, depending on the age of the preteen, teen or young adult.
+Book 1 of the Sylvaheim Series of books and Story Image Therapy resources is a collection of twelve “universal” myth-based short stories that depict the hero’s journey.
+Broken into bite-size sections, The Universal Child can be read together and discussed with a child or preteen at short intervals.
+Alternatively, they can be read by the young person themselves.

-Designed for individuals aged 9 -12 approx., children as young as 5 might also enjoy some stories.
-The mythic, heroic social stories describe a character’s heroic quest toward improved mental or behavioural health.
-Aligned with Jung’s theory of opposites, characters’ are identified as displaying ‘Frog’ or ‘Scorpion’ behaviour (expanded in the accompanying book: The Rise of Jung).
+Designed for children and preteens aged 5 -12 (approx.) the mythic, heroic social stories describe a character’s quest toward improved mental or behavioural health.
+Aligned with Jung’s theory of opposites, characters’ display ‘Frog’ or ‘Scorpion’ behaviour (expanded in the accompanying autobiographical book in the Sylvaheim Series: The Magic of Jung).

 Each story in The Universal Child is designed to engage young people.
-Packed with creative ideas, photographs and symbolic images, the book employs imaginative ways to deliver important information through the hero’s journey metaphor.
+Packed with creative ideas and symbolic images, the book employs imaginative ways to deliver important information through the hero’s journey metaphor.

 What is the hero’s journey?